cryostatio/cryostat-web/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-A Docker image can be produced with ex. `docker build -t container-jmc-web .` .
+A Docker image can be produced with ex. `docker build -t container-jfr-web .` .
 The URL used for automatic connection to the

-background `container-jmc` instance can be configured at Docker container startup time by setting the environment variable
+background `container-jfr` instance can be configured at Docker container startup time by setting the environment variable

 `CONTAINER_JMX_CLIENT_URL` to the desired URL (be sure to include any paths if required, and that the protocol is `ws://`).